 What is Tailwind Create?

-Tailwind Create is a brand new tool, launched at the end of 2020, that actually creates Pinterest pins for you.
+Tailwind Create is a brand new tool from Tailwind, launched at the end of 2020, that actually creates Pinterest pins for you.

 Yes, you read that right.
 How does it create Pinterest pins by itself?
 Simply by using the power of AI (artificial intelligence), the software will automatically create dozens of pin designs for you in mere seconds.